Świerczewo, Szczecin

-Świerczewo (/pl/; German until 1945: Schwarzow /de/) is a municipal neighbourhood in Szczecin, Poland, located within the West district.
-It is a residential area with mid-rise apartment buildings.
-The neighbourhood has an area of 2.4 km^{2}, and in 2015, had population of 16,034 people.
-In the 14th century, there was founded a farming community, and the area was incorporated into the city in 1911.
-First mid-rise housing was developed in the early 20th century, and further expanded in the 1990s and the 1980s.
+Świerczewo (/pl/; German until 1947: Schwarzow /de/) is an administrative neighbourhood forming a subdivision of the West district in the city of Szczecin, Poland.
+It is a residential area consisting of mid- and high-rise apartment buildings in several housing estates.
+The neighbourhood has an area of 2.44 km^{2} (0.94 sq mi), and in 2025, it had a population of 13,986 people. Świerczewo was founded in the 14th century as a farming community.
+Its population drasticly increased in the early 20th century, with the development of a low-rise single-family suburb, and was incorporated into Szczecin in 1911.
+The area was later fatherly expanded with development of a few housing estates of apartment buildings later throughout the century, including in the 1930s, the 1980s, and the 1990s.
+The neighbourhood features the historic St. Catherine Church, a former Gothic Lutheran temple, dating to the 15th century, prior to 1424.

+Toponomy

+The name Świerczewo comes from Polish word świerk, meaning "spruce", with the combination with -ewo, a typical Polish noun building suffix in the creation of the locality names.
+With the settlement remaining under German-speaking administration for several centuries, it has been Germanised as Schwarzow, with the Polish name being officially restored in 1947.

 History

-The building of the former St. Catherine Church in 2009.
+The St. Catherine Church, built prior to 1424.

 Świerczewo (then known as Schwarzow), was settled in the 14th century, as a farming community.
 The village was located within the southern portion of the modern neighbourhood.

-Within the village was built the St. Catherine Church, originally belonging to Catholic, and later to Protestant denominations.
-Its oldest records date to 1424.
-A small structure was built from bricks and stone in the Gothic style.
+The St. Catherine Church was constructed within the village with a Gothic stone structe, with its oldest records dating to 1424.
+It originally belonged to the Roman Catholic denomiantion, which was later changed to Lutheranism in the 16th century during the Protestant Reformation.
 The building was destroyed and rebuilt twice in the 17th century and was heavily damaged during the Napoleonic Wars in the 19th century, being used as a lazaretto since then.
 In 1918, it was again adopted to serve as a church, which it did until the end of the Second World War.

-In 1898, near Świerczewo, next to the current corner of Bohaterów Warszawy and Dwudziestego Szóstego Kwietnia Streets, was opened the Szczecin Turzyn railway station, originally known as Torney, and later Stettin-Torney.
+In 1898, the Szczecin Turzyn railway station, originally known as Torney, and later Stettin-Torney, was opened at the corner of the curren Bohaterów Warszawy and Dwudziestego Szóstego Kwietnia Streets, near the villages of Świerczewo and Turzyn.
 On 4 October 1946, two passenger trains collided at the station, killing 7 people, and leaving 15 injured.
 Currently, it is located within the boundaries of the neighbourhood of Turzyn.

+In 1904, the tracks of the tram network of the city of Szczecin were constructed alongside Ku Słońcu Street, ending at the eastern gate of the Central Cemetery.
+It was further extended in 1927 to the intersection of Ku Słońcu, Derdowskiego, and Europejska Streets. Świerczewo was incorporated into Szczecin in 1911.